threedworld-mit/tdw/Documentation/python/add_ons/occupancy_map.md

 **`self.show()`**

-Visualize the occupancy map by adding blue squares into the scene to mark free spaces.
+Visualize the occupancy map by adding blue squares into the scene_data to mark free spaces.
 These blue squares don't interact with the physics engine.

 #### hide